-As of Stata 10, there are three commands for fitting random-intercept logistic models in Stata: xtlogit, xtmelogit, and gllamm.
-All three commands provide maximum likelihood estimation and use adaptive quadrature to approximate the integrals involved (see section 10.11.1 for more information).
-The commands have essentially the same syntax as their counterparts for linear models discussed in volume I. Specifically, xtlogit corresponds to xtreg, xtmelogit corresponds to xtmixed, and gllamm uses essentially the same syntax for linear, logistic, and other types of models.
+There are two commands for fitting random-intercept logistic models in Stata, xtlogit and melogit, and two commands for broader classes of models that include logistic mixed models, meglm and gllamm. (melogit was introduced as xtmelogit in Stata 10, and the xt prefix was removed in Stata 13.)
+All of these commands provide marginal ML estimation with model-based standard errors or robust standard errors (sandwich estimator) if the vce(robust) option is used (or just robust in gllamm).
+Note that the REML (restricted maximum likelihood) estimator, used extensively in volume I, is defined only for linear mixed models (although various approximations have been proposed for generalized linear mixed models).
+Adaptive quadrature is used to approximate the integrals involved in the likelihood (see section 10.10.1 for more information).
+The commands have essentially the same syntax as their counterparts for linear models discussed in volume I. Specifically, xtlogit corresponds to xtreg, melogit corresponds to mixed, and both meglm and gllamm use essentially the same syntax for linear, logistic, and other types of models.

-All three commands are relatively slow because they use numerical integration, but for random-intercept models, xtlogit is much faster than xtmelogit, which is usually faster than gllamm.
-However, the rank ordering is reversed when it comes to the usefulness of the commands for predicting random effects and various types of probabilities as we will see in sections 10.12 and 10.13.
+All of these commands are relatively slow because they use numerical integration, but for random-intercept models, xtlogit, melogit, and meglm tend to be faster than gllamm.
+However, gllapred, the postestimation command of gllamm, is still the most useful command for predicting random effects and various types of probabilities, as we will see in sections 10.11 and 10.12.
 Each command uses a default for the number of terms (called "integration points") used to approximate the integral, and there is no guarantee that a sufficient number of terms has been used to achieve reliable estimates.
 It is therefore the user's responsibility to make sure that the approximation is adequate by increasing the number of integration points until the results stabilize.
-The more terms are used, the more accurate the approximation at the cost of increased computation time.
+The more integration points are used, the more accurate the approximation at the cost of increased computation time.

-We do not discuss random-coefficient logistic regression in this chapter, but such models can be fit with xtmelogit and gllamm (but not using xtlogit), using essentially the same syntax as for linear random-coefficient models discussed in section 4.5.
-Random-coefficient logistic regression using gllamm is demonstrated in chapters 11 (for ordinal responses) and 16 (for models with nested and crossed random effects) and using xtmelogit in chapter 16.
-The probit version of the random-intercept model is available in gllamm (see sections 11.10 through 11.12) and xtprobit, but random-coefficient probit models are available in gllamm only.
+We do not discuss random-coefficient logistic regression in this chapter, but such models can be fit with melogit and gllamm (but not with xtlogit), using essentially the same syntax as for linear random-coefficient models discussed in section 4.5.
+Random-coefficient logistic regression using meologit and gllamm is demonstrated in chapter 11 for ordinal responses.
+Chapter 16 uses melogit for a three-level random-coefficient logistic regression model.
+The probit versions of these models are available in meprobit, meoprobit and gllamm (see sections 11.10 through 11.12 for ordinal probit random-intercept models).
+Analogously to xtlogit, xtprobit is a fast command for two-level random-intercept models but cannot be used for random-coefficient or higher-level models.